Übersetzung durch Neil Mussett

 2. actions and responses to actions;

-(1) The following tasks shall be assigned to the senior judicial officer:
+(1) The following tasks are assigned to the senior judicial officer:

-1. the decision regarding applications to grant and withdraw legal advice aid, including cross-border legal advice aid in accordance with section 10 subs.
-4 of the Legal Advice Aid Act (Beratungshilfegesetz);
+1. the decision regarding applications to grant and withdraw legal advice aid, including cross-border legal advice aid in accordance with section 10 (4) of the Legal Advice Aid Act (Beratungshilfegesetz);

-2. the tasks assigned to the Local Court in accordance with section 3 subs.
-2 of the Legal Advice Aid Act.
+2. the tasks assigned to the local court in accordance with section 3 (2) of the Legal Advice Aid Act.

 Section 24b